aspose-words/Aspose.Words-Documentation/java/developer-guide/linq-reporting-engine/linq-reporting-engine-or-mail-merge/_index.md

 However, the major advantage of the engine is its out-of-the-box support of many features missing in Mail Merge.
 The following are the key ones:

-- Support of multiple data sources (including of different types)
+- Support of several data sources (including of different types)
 - Built-in support of more data source types: Custom Java objects, objects mimicking ADO.NET in Java, JSON, XML, CSV
 - Using of C#-based expression syntax (extended for ADO.NET and other data sources, and adapted for Java) directly in templates
 - Using of LINQ extension methods for data manipulations directly in templates